rrustagi20/rrustagi20.github.io/_pages/about.md

 At IIT Kanpur, I've been part of technical societies and cultural clubs.
 I led the [Aerial Robotics Team](https://github.com/AerialRobotics-IITK) to learn building custom drones, electronics assembly and pilot one!
 I had a fun time learning, teaching and leading the team in competitions.
 One of the core thigs that started off my passion in this field.

 When I'm not working, I am either playing guitar trying to make a cover or going for a long walk.
-I also [collect]({{ site.url }}/assets/rubik.jpg) Rubiks puzzles!
-I participated in WCA competitions but just for fun.
+I also collect Rubiks puzzles!
+I have participated in WCA competitions for fun.

 <img style="float: left; width: 30%; padding: 40px;" src=" {{ site.url }}/assets/gt.png">
 <img style="float: right; width: 23.5%; padding: 35px;" src=" {{ site.url }}/assets/iitlogo.jpg">